Underwater photography: Lighting

 Lighting for underwater photography has several aspects.
 There may be insufficient natural light to take a photo, in many cases the natural light has lost a significant part of the spectrum, or the photographer wishes to emphasize contrast between foreground and background.
 Where flash is used for the actual photograph, auxiliary light may be necessary or desirable to facilitate composition and focusing in low light conditions.
 Many digital cameras have video options, which require a steady light source, and in some cases a single video light can provide all these functions, and also serve as an adequate dive light for non-photographic applications.

 The primary obstacle faced by underwater photographers is the loss of color and contrast when submerged to any significant depth.
+One issue faced is light attenuation.
 The longer wavelengths of sunlight (such as red or orange) are absorbed quickly by the surrounding water, so even to the naked eye everything appears blue-green.
 The loss of color increases not only vertically through the water column, but also horizontally, so subjects farther away from the camera also appear colorless and indistinct.
 This effect occurs in apparently clear water, such as that found around tropical coral reefs.

 Underwater photographers solve this problem by combining two techniques.
 The first is to get the camera as close to the photographic subject as possible, minimizing the horizontal loss of color.
 Many serious underwater photographers consider any more than about one yard or meter unacceptable.
 The second technique is the use of a flash or video lights to restore colour lost to depth.
 Fill flash, used effectively, "paints" in missing colors by providing full-spectrum visible light to the overall exposure.

 Another environmental effect is range of visibility.
 The water is seldom optimally clear, and the dissolved and suspended matter can reduce visibility by both absorption and scattering of light.